Albemarle High School (Virginia)

 Albemarle High School is a public high school serving grades 9 through 12.
 It is a part of Albemarle County Public Schools and is located just outside Charlottesville, Virginia, United States.
 The principal is Damean Barfield, appointed in 2024.

 Albemarle High School offers Advanced Placement and dual enrollment classes through nearby Piedmont Virginia Community College.
 High school students can also study at CATEC, a program where classes are focused on technical education.
 CATEC was jointly administered by Albemarle County Public Schools and Charlottesville City Public Schools until 2023, where sole ownership of the program moved to Charlottesville City Schools.

-Adult Education and English for Speakers of Other Languages programs are offered in the evening.

 About the school

 As one of four high schools in the Albemarle County public school district, Albemarle High School serves students primarily from northern Charlottesville.
 It is the largest school in the district.
 Its feeder middle schools include Burley Middle School, Journey Middle School, and Lakeside Middle School.

 Albemarle formerly served as the host school for the county's four-year STEM magnet program, the Math, Science, and Engineering Academy (MESA).
 Following the district-wide cancellation of selective high school magnet programs in the 2021-2022 school year, MESA was replaced with the Solve Studio, a non-selective three-year pathway program also at Albemarle.

-The school is currently ranked 147th within Virginia, and 7,295th in the United States.
+The school is currently ranked 147th within Virginia, and 7,398th in the United States.